leangngim2024/Feeling-expression-cv2-project/README.md

 3. run the project
    python cv2_feeling_expression_Project.py

-Note: In this project I include 2 file and each file have there own uniqness so For file cv2_feeling_expression_Project.py is about showing emoji as the expression For file cv_project is about showing words instead of emoji
+Note: In this project I include 2 file and each file have their own uniqness so
+- For file cv2_feeling_expression_Project.py is about showing emoji as the expression
+- For file cv_project is about showing words instead of emoji

-So this project is about testing project with CV2 library
+So this project is about testing CV2 library